Central City Concern

 Bottom Line for Portland

-Every year, more than 13,000 people turn to Central City Concern for compassionate support to become self-sufficient and productive.
-In 2021, CCC provided a safe home for 3,896 people, connected 9,283 patients with compassionate, integrated health services and addiction recovery (including culturally specific services for the Latinx/Hispanic and Black community) and assisted 1,308 job seekers.
+Every year, Central City Concern supports over 15,000 individuals in their journey towards self-sufficiency and productivity.
+In 2023, we provided a safe home for 4,951 people, connected 11,135 patients with compassionate, integrated health services and addiction substance use disorder recovery (including culturally specific services for the Latinx/Hispanic and Black community) and assisted 1,310 job seekers.

 Quote